 One America/Golden Rule recently released this hypothetical case study.
 It details an innovative way to pay provide funds for long term care expenses while also creating a tax write off under the recently passed Pension Protection Act.
 While many seniors own deferred annuity contracts, some are unsure what to do with under-performing or mature contracts.
-If you would like to discuss your personal situation with a knowledgeable agent, please feel free to contact us.
+If you would like to discuss your personal situation with our LTC agents, please contact us.

 Client: Marjorie Jones, age 71